Chsamir/chsamir.github.io/_pages/about.md

 ### Open positions
 -------------------

-- Post-doc:  Bayesian optimization for transfer learning
+- Post-doc:  Deep Gaussian Process for Transfer Learning
 - Master project: Geometric deep learning for extracting 3D curves from cochlear surfaces
 - Other positions soon
-- Contact me by email for more details
+- Feel free to contact me by email for more details